In 1949, the first CNC machine was invented. Since then, CNCs have evolved rapidly changing industries and manufacturing forever.

 1. CNC Milling Machine

-CNC mills are one of the most popular CNC machines, with built-in tools used mainly for drilling and cutting.
+CNC mills are one of the most popular CNC machines, used mainly for milling, drilling, and cutting operations.

 After placing the workpiece inside the milling machine, the computer takes control.